arpkoirala/arpankoirala.github.io/readme.md

 1. StochasticPowerModels.jl : A Julia package to have stochastic optimization of power system problems https://github.com/timmyfaraday/StochasticPowerModels.jl
 2. ADRIAN: In house tool of Flemish Research Agency VITO for stochastic power flow.
 Added a module for analytical method using general polynomial chaos using agile methodology (scrum)
-3. Non-synthetic European Low voltage network: Data processing tool for EDP, Spain to convert GIS data into power flow simulation with integration of data from 4 different platform https://data.mendeley.com/datasets/685vgp64sm/1
+3. Non-synthetic European Low voltage network: Data processing tool for EDP, Spain to convert GIS data into power flow simulation with integration of data from 4 different platform <a href="https://data.mendeley.com/datasets/685vgp64sm/1" https://data.mendeley.com/datasets/685vgp64sm/1 </a>

 ## Teaching portfolio

 •	Lab assistant and course responsible for course 'Smart Distribution System' for Master in Energy (2019 -2020),
 •	Teaching assistant for “Electrical Energy and Drive” for Bachelors in Engineering (2019),
 •	Coach for “Project and Development” for 2nd year Bachelors in Engineering (2020)